The Ellangowan Hotel

 The Wicker Man

-The Ellangowan Hotel is central to various locations used in the film and we can provide advice and directions to the locations in the area..
+The Hotel is central to various locations used in the film and we can provide advice and directions to the other locations in the area..

 Activity Breaks, Creetown

-The Ellangowan Hotel is at the foot of Cairnsmore of Fleet, and a short distance from the Galloway Forest Park, providing a range of hill walking and forest walks for hill walkers and ramblers.
+Creetown lies at the foot of Cairnsmore of Fleet, and is only a short distance from the Galloway Forest Park, providing a range of hill walking, forest trails for mountain biking, and dark skies for star-gazing.

-The Hotel is also central to over 20 golf courses.
+Golf is also very popular here, with the Hotel being central to over 20 golf courses.

 “Ride your ways,” said the gypsy, “ride your ways, Laird of Ellangowan.
 Our bairns are hingin at our weary backs – look that your braw cradle at hame be the fairer speed up”.